Wiktoria Kiszkis

-Wiktoria Kiszkis (born 14 June 2003) is a Polish footballer, who plays as a forward for Ślask Wrocław on loan from West Ham United of the English FA WSL.
+Wiktoria Kiszkis (born 14 June 2003) is a Polish former professional footballer who played as a forward.

 Early life

 Kiszkis was born in Iława, Poland.
 Her father Michał moved to London in 2004 and he was joined by Kiszkis and her mother Agnieszka the following year.
 Kiszkis displayed an aptitude for football and was accepted into the Arsenal academy.
 In 2018–19 she played 13 times for Arsenal's youth team, scoring 30 goals and serving 23 assists.

 Club career

 Kiszkis joined West Ham United ahead of their 2019–20 season.
 She made her senior debut on 20 October 2019, as a 77th-minute substitute for Kate Longhurst in a 2–2 FA Women's League Cup draw with Tottenham Hotspur.
 Her first appearance in the FA Women's Super League came on 17 November 2019 at Manchester City, when she replaced Adriana Leon in injury time.
 She registered one shot, hitting the post in a 5–0 defeat.

+On 21 January 2021, she returned to Poland to join Ekstraliga club Śląsk Wrocław on an initial half-year loan.
+Not registered to play during that period, her loan was extended for another year in July 2021.
+She left Śląsk in June the following year after making two league appearances and recording one assist.